-The stunning architectural Sculpture Terrace features works by Jean Arp, Aristide Maillol, Jacques Lipchitz, Henry Moore, Isamu Noguchi, and Francesco Somaini.
+The Sculpture Terrace features works by Jean Arp, Aristide Maillol, Jacques Lipchitz, Henry Moore, Isamu Noguchi, and Francesco Somaini.

-The Sculpture Garden, located on the museum's north lawn, features work by Carol Brown Goldberg, Leonardo Nierman, George Rickey, Lucien Wercollier and long-term loans from notable Washington, DC artists Kendall Buster, Martha Jackson-Jarvis, Dalya Luttwak, Wendy Ross and Foon Sham.
+The Sculpture Garden features work by Carol Brown Goldberg, Rainer Lagemann, Dalya Luttwak, George Rickey, Lucien Wercollier and notable Washington, DC artists Kendall Buster, Wendy Ross, and Foon Sham.

 The permanent collection also includes outstanding examples of traditional art from west and central Africa and Asia.